wht-src/wht-src.github.io/src/posts/gentoo-win11-secureboot.md

 Now for the secure boot part.

 In the `/etc/portage/make.conf` file you will make the following changes:
-1. Add `dist-kernel networkmanager secureboot` to the USE flags
+1. Add `dist-kernel secureboot` to the USE flags
 1. Add these lines:
 ```bash
 SECUREBOOT_SIGN_KEY="/root/secureboot/MOK.key"